 Teddy L. Langford, R.N., Ph.D., C.N.A.A.
+Professor and Dean

+Pat S. Yoder Wise, R.N., C., Ed.D.

+Professor and Executive Associate Dean

+Interim Associate Dean for the Graduate Program

-Professor and Dean Pat S. Yoder Wise, R.N., Ed.D.
-Professor and Executive Associate Dean Helen C. Cox, R.N., Ed.D.
-Professor and Associate Dean, Continuing Nursing Education Program Nelda Dippel, R.N., C., M.S.N.
-Assistant Professor and Interim Director, Nursing Center Ella Herriage, R.N., Ph.D.
-Assistant Professor and Associate Dean, Permian Basin Mary Ann Lubno, R.N., Ph.D.
-Assistant Professor and Associate Dean, Undergraduate Program Nancy Ridenour, R.N., C., Ph.D., F.N.C.
+Helen C. Cox, R.N., Ed.D.
+Professor and Associate Dean, Continuing Nursing Education Program

+Ella Herriage, R.N., Ph.D.
+Assistant Professor and Associate Dean, Permian Basin

+Mary Ann Lubno, R.N., Ph.D., C.N.A.A.
+Associate Professor and Associate Dean, Undergraduate Program-Lubbock

+Nancy Ridenour, R.N., C., Ph.D., F.N.C.
 Associate Professor and Associate Dean of Practice Program/Practice Development

-PRESIDENT'S MESSAGE
+President's Message

-I welcome this opportunity to introduce Texas Tech University Health Sciences Center to prospective and incoming nursing students.
+As I begin my initial year at Texas Tech University and Texas Tech University Health Sciences Center as President, I take a special pleasure in introducing the Health Sciences Center and its School of Nursing to prospective and incoming students.

-The nursing school, strengthened by the educational and cultural resources of a major university, provides high-quality nursing education with special attention to health care problems in rural areas and with emphasis on serving multiple publics.

-Faculty and administration are committed to providing each nursing student with experience in multiple facets of health care.
-A broad foundation in basic and clinical sciences is requisite to a satisfying and productive professional life devoted to human health care.

-Lauro F. Cavazos, Ph.D.
+This distinctive School of Nursing has special opportunities for its students because of the rich educational and cultural resources of the Health Sciences Center and the University and the diversity of clinical experiences in the region.
+The opportunity to develop as a health care professional and to make a difference is ours.
+I encourage you to explore with faculty and administration the opportunities for a high quality nursing education.

+Robert Lawless, Ph.D.
 President Texas Tech University Texas Tech University Health Sciences Center